 The USAF continues its protection of acuña cactus habitat.
-It will prevent new impacts, such as establishing new military targets and off-road vehicle use in areas with potential habitat; avoiding disturbance of vegetation and pollinators within 2,952 feet (900 meters) of known or newly discovered acuña cactus plants; continuing to monitor and control invasive plant species, and implementing fencing to prevent entry by trespass livestock.
+It will prevent new impacts, such as establishing new military targets and off-road vehicle use, in areas with potential habitat; avoiding disturbance of vegetation and pollinators within 2,952 feet (900 meters) of known or newly discovered acuña cactus plants; and continuing to monitor and control invasive plant species.
 Detailed vegetation mapping was completed in FY 2019 for BMGR East, and these data might contribute to more precise acuña cactus habitat modeling efforts.
 Furthermore, when resources are available, the USAF may aid in or enable ex situ conservation efforts to establish new populations of acuña cactus on BMGR and other areas as appropriate.